tybens/leilanibender.com/blog/content/escape_analysis.md

 For this, I didn't even have to look for `store` or anything GC related, the code is the same if I replace `y * 4` with `rand(1, 5) * 4`.

 Other LLVM-backed languages include Swift, Crystal and Rust.
 If you've heard anything about Rust, it's probably something along the lines of "yeah manual memory management is hard but Rust makes it easier".
 If I worded it as "Rust makes it very easy/automatic to statically check memory" then I'd be closer to saying "Rust's memory is automatically managed, just not at runtime".
 If you've heard another thing about Rust it's probably "borroooowww cheeeeckkkeeeerrr".
 Look into [Rust's Ownership Structure](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html) and you might find that the borrow checker basically prevents you from accidentally letting something get stuck in the heap when it escapes.
-I definitely would not call the borrow checker "escape analysis" but it's a relevant concept in Rust that is rather parallel to escape analysis.
+I certainly would not call the borrow checker "escape analysis" but it's a relevant concept in Rust that is rather parallel to escape analysis.

 ### Go